Topological Spectral Bands with Frieze Groups: A Class of Architected Materials

-Our algorithm for creating patterns that are symmetric to a particular frieze group $F$ consists of the following steps: \begin{itemize} \item Start from a finite number $N$ of seed shapes, placed at desired non-over- lapping locations and with desired orientations; \item Apply the plane transformations contained in a frieze group to each of the seeds. \item Adjust the seeds if the shapes of the resulting pattern overlap and repeat the process. \end{itemize}
+The protocol that defines the architected materials we want to investigate consists of the following steps: \begin{enumerate}[P1.] \item Start with a finite number $N_s$ of seeding discrete resonators, placed in a strip at desired non-overlapping locations and with desired orientations; \item Apply a plane transformation from a chosen frieze group to each of the seed resonators. \item Replenish the seed resonators and repeat step two for all the plane transformations contained in the frieze group. \item Adjust the seeds if steps 1-3 result in overlapings and repeat the process. \end{enumerate}